harmochiky/mysql-ease/README.md

 Contributions, bug reports, and feature requests are welcome!
 If you encounter any issues or have any questions or suggestions, please open an issue on the GitHub repository.
 Your contributions help improve the package and make it more robust for the community to use.

 Roadmap
-The following are some planned features and enhancements for mysql-easy:
+The following are some planned features and enhancements for mysql-ease:

 Support for aggregate functions: Enable users to perform calculations and statistical operations on query results.
 Advanced query building options: Expand the query builder with additional clauses and functionalities to provide more flexibility.
 Enhanced error handling and validation: Improve error reporting and provide better validation of query structures to catch potential issues.
-The roadmap reflects the vision for the future development of mysql-easy and is subject to change based on user feedback and emerging needs.
+The roadmap reflects the vision for the future development of mysql-ease and is subject to change based on user feedback and emerging needs.

 License
 This project is licensed under the MIT License, which allows you to use, modify, and distribute the package for both personal and commercial projects.
 See the LICENSE file for more details.

-Thank you for choosing mysql-easy!
+Thank you for choosing mysql-ease!
 We hope this package simplifies your MySQL database interactions and enhances your Node.js applications.
 If you have any further questions or need assistance, please don't hesitate to reach out.
 Happy coding!